-That’s when the Ed and Lorraine Warren took an interest in the case and contacted the women.
+That’s when Ed and Lorraine Warren took an interest in the case and contacted the women.
 After evaluating the doll, they “came to the immediate conclusion that the doll itself was not in fact possessed but manipulated by an inhuman presence.”

 The Warrens Investigate The Perron Family Case

-In researching the home, Carolyn claimed to discover that the same family owned it for eight generations, during which time many died by drowning, murder, or hanging.
+In researching the home, Carolyn claimed to discover that the same family had owned it for eight generations, during which time many died by drowning, murder, or hanging.

 “The things that went on there were just so incredibly frightening,” Lorraine recalled.
-The Warrens made frequent trips to the house, but unlike the movie, they didn’t perform an exorcism.
-There was though, according to Carolyn Perron, a seance.
+The Warrens made frequent trips to the house over the years that the Perron family lived there.

 Ed And Lorraine Warren And The Amityville Horror Case

-In terms of paranormal investigations, the Amityville Horror case was Ed and Lorraine Warren’s claim to fame.
+Though their other investigations remain intriguing, the Amityville Horror case was Ed and Lorraine Warren’s claim to fame.

-In 1976, George and Kathy Lutz moved into the Long Island house and quickly believed a demonic spirit was residing there with them.
+In 1976, George and Kathy Lutz and their two sons moved into the Long Island house and soon believed a demonic spirit was residing there with them.
 George said he witnessed his wife transforming into a 90-year-old woman and levitating above the bed.